citrix/xenserver-sdk/docs/overview.md

 ### Installing the VM based on a template

 Continuing through our example, we must now install a new VM based on the template we selected.
-The installation process requires 2 API calls:
+The installation process requires two API calls:

 -  First we must now invoke the API call `VM.clone(session, t_ref, "my first VM")`.
-This tells the server to clone the VM object referenced by `t_ref` in order to make a new VM object.
-The return value of this call is the VM reference corresponding to the newly-created VM.
+This call tells the server to clone the VM object referenced by `t_ref` to make a new VM object.
+The return value of this call is the VM reference corresponding to the newly created VM.
 Let's call this `new_vm_ref`.

--   At this stage the object referred to by `new_vm_ref` is still a template (just like the VM object referred to by `t_ref`, from which it was cloned).
-To make `new_vm_ref` into a VM object we need to call `VM.provision(session, new_vm_ref)`.
+-  At this stage, the object referred to by `new_vm_ref` is still a template (like the VM object referred to by `t_ref`, from which it was cloned).
+To make `new_vm_ref` into a VM object, we must call `VM.provision(session, new_vm_ref)`.
 When this call returns the `new_vm_ref` object will have had its `is_a_template` field set to false, indicating that `new_vm_ref` now refers to a regular VM ready